AstraZeneca/skywalkR/docs/pareto_bar_explained.md

 This plot shows optimal genes according to specified objectives and directions of optimization.
-To make comparisson easier between candidate genes, values of all objectives have been rescaled within optimal genes to to have specified minimum (-1) and maximum (1).
+To make comparison easier between candidate genes, values of all objectives have been rescaled within optimal genes to to have specified minimum (-1) and maximum (1).